 Additionally, clinicians who suspect cancer in a symptomatic patient will order testing for that cancer, not a MCLBA.
 For instance, if a patient presents with a cough, the doctor will order a low-dose CT scan—he or she will not be suspicious of colorectal cancer or other cancers.
 Here, the targeted organ (lung) is quite well defined by the symptoms.
 Instead, the doctor will want to distinguish between lung cancer and another lung condition.

 For now, then, rather than putting entire populations through stressful and costly screening with no proven success rates, a better, more efficacious approach is taking on cancer one type at a time.
 This allows clinicians to effectively treat a specific cancer type, which remains the gold standard for now.

 This is the strategy that Micronoma’s patent pending Oncobiota™ platform is employing.
-A blood assay that can detect deadly lung cancer at an early stage (Stage I) is much more successful and applicable to an identified, high-risk population, like heavy smokers.
+A blood assay that can detect deadly lung cancer at an early stage (stage I) is much more applicable to an identified, high-risk population, like heavy smokers.

 Micronoma’s microbiome-driven blood test looks for circulating microbial nucleic acid signatures from tumors and the body’s reaction to those tumors.
-The blood assay is validating not just against healthy tissue, but other diseases as well.
+The blood assay will validate not just against healthy tissue, but other diseases as well.
 In the case of lung cancer, for instance, the Micronoma test will distinguish it from another condition, such as granuloma or fibrosis.
 When used with identified high-risk patients, this allows for much earlier identification of specific cancers like lung cancer, providing life-saving treatment in the beginning stage of the disease.
-The result is a much more survivable illness.

 For now, however, patients and their doctors are much better served going after specific cancers, one at a time.